Projects & History

 The Keweenaw Mountain Lodge no longer is the title sponsor for the Copper Harbor Trails Fest after two years.
 A press release can be found here.

 We returned to form big time in 2022!
 After fighting to protect our trails through 2021, we made significant strides in 2022 towards big solutions.
 To get out of potential trail-related liability concerns, Keweenaw County decided the best course of action would be to sell their public land on Brockway Mountain to the privately-held Keweenaw Mountain Lodge.
-To ensure the trails would remain open and not destroyed by their future development, a Trail Easement and Conservation Easement (with the Keweenaw Community Forest Company) were implemented ahead of the sale.
+To ensure the trails would remain open permanently and not destroyed by future development, a Trail Easement and Conservation Easement (with the Keweenaw Community Forest Company) were negotiated ahead of the sale.
 Additionally, Grant Township worked with us on a new License Agreement for trails on their land.
 We look forward to working with them to keep these trails open permanently!

 On the more fun side of things, we knocked out a lot of trail work in partnership with Rock Solid.
 The highlights are below!